 Warm rock, beautiful scenery, sunshine and a magnificent choice of routes - you could spend years here and never get bored!

-Unlike the UK where climbers need to put in their own protection, climbing in the Alps is all bolted, all except for high mountain routes.
-We offer single pitch (normal) rock climbing, where the guide, or you (if you have some climbing experience) set up a series of top ropes along a crag and away you go!
+Unlike in the UK where climbers need to put in their own protection, climbing in the Alps is all bolted, except for high mountain routes.
+We offer single pitch (normal) rock climbing, where the guide, or you (if you have some climbing experience) set up a series of top ropes along a crag - and away you go!

-For those of you who like to keep your feet a bit closer to the ground you can do some bouldering.
+For those of you who like to keep your feet a bit closer to the ground, you can do some bouldering.
 This involves climbing on big blocks of rock and doesn’t require a rope.
 All you need are some climbing shoes and a bouldering mat.

 A bit further south there is the medieval village of Orpierre, where you can find over 500 climbs spread over several crags graded from 3a to 8c.
-With easy access and pretty much guaranteed sunshine it's no wonder it's a top climbing destination where you will meet climbers from all over the world!
+With easy access and pretty much guaranteed sunshine, no wonder it's a top climbing destination where you will meet climbers from all over the world!